dynobase-icon

 • Tracking and saving data for machine learning models.

-• Create and switch between versions of data easily.
+• Creating and switching between versions of data easily.

-• Determine the versions of data used previously in research projects.
+• Determining the versions of data used previously in research projects.

-• Compare data in scenarios like developing model metrics among experiments.
+• Comparing data in scenarios like developing model metrics among experiments.

-• To create engineering tools and define best practices in ML-based projects.
+• Creating engineering tools and defining best practices in ML-based projects.

-For example, consider a scenario where a researcher is researching to find a cure for COVID.
+For example, consider a scenario where a researcher is researching to find a cure for COVID-19.
 During the research process, the researcher may have gone through different combinations of drugs.
-So, these combinations can be saved in a table as versions.
+These combinations can be saved in a table as versions.
 As a critical requirement, the researcher needs to identify the latest and most accurate versions of the data out of millions of data combinations.
-Without proper versioning handling these data is, of course, a nightmare.
+Without proper versioning, handling these data is, of course, a nightmare.

 Since now you understand the importance of versioning, let's see the different methods available to implement versioning in DynamoDB.